akiranishii/thera-vl/README.md

 ---

-For questions or issues, please open an issue in the relevant repository.
+For questions or issues, please open an issue in the relevant repository or email akira.nishii@thera-ai.com

 Happy hacking with **Thera VL**!